Heathmont railway station

-Heathmont railway station is located on the Belgrave line in Victoria, Australia.
-It serves the eastern Melbourne suburb of Heathmont, and opened on 1 May 1926.
+Heathmont railway station is a commuter railway station on the Belgrave line, part of the Melbourne railway network.
+It serves the eastern Melbourne suburb of Heathmont in Victoria, Australia.
+Heathmont is a ground level unstaffed station, featuring two side platforms.
+It opened on 1 May 1926, with the current station was provided in 1982.

 History

 Heathmont station opened on 1 May 1926 and, like the suburb itself, was named after the extensive heath and shrub-like vegetation across the elevated land in the area.

 In 1977, the station building on the city-bound platform (Platform 1) was provided.
 On 19 December 1982, a second platform (Platform 2) was provided at the station, as part of the duplication of the line between Ringwood and Bayswater.

 Platforms and services

 Heathmont has two side platforms.
 It is served by Belgrave line trains.